 Really mixed messages here.
-An instruction not to “discard” this important sounding “notice” but no pressure, as this is not a request for money (“invoice”) but just a generous and selfless “courtesy” and “reminder” that will benefit me.
+An instruction not to “discard” this important “notice” but no pressure, as this isn’t a request for money (“not an invoice”) but just a generous and selfless “courtesy” and “reminder” that will benefit me.

-All of the above is called ‘amygdala hijacking’ or, more simply, emotional manipulation.
+All the above are typical examples of emotional manipulation.
 This is classic spear phishing.

-I didn’t click the link and hand over my credit/debit card details as it raised all the right suspicious flags for me.
-Instead, I quickly Googled the link and swiftly confirmed my suspicions of fraud.
+I didn’t click the link and hand over my payment card details, because it raised all manner of red flags.
+Instead, I googled the link, which confirmed my suspicions.

-Sadly, some would have fallen for this simply through a lack of training and awareness.
+Sadly, some would have fallen for it simply through a lack of training and awareness.

 You can help educate employees on the threat of phishing and what they can do to mitigate the risk by enrolling them on our Phishing Staff Awareness E-Learning Course.

 This 45-minute course uses examples like the one above to explain how phishing emails work, the clues to look for and the steps to take to avoid falling victim.

 You might also benefit from a comprehensive review of your approach to cyber security.
 Our Security Awareness Programme does just that, helping you generate tangible and lasting improvements to your organisation’s security awareness.